progress4apple/progress.rocks/_drafts/howto-1-3-5-rule-with-apple-reminders.md

 ![](/images/Progress-for-Apple-Reminders-Priorities.jpg)

-How to decide what's "big", "medium" or "small" is up to you.
-Experience shows you should test your to-dos against several criteria and choose their belonging according to your guts feeling:
+How you decide what's "big", "medium" or "small" is up to you.
+Experience shows you should test your to-dos against several criteria and choose their belonging according to your guts feeling.
+Here's a brief list of such criteria to kick things off:

 * How much time does the todo costs you to get done?
 * How much energy does the item costs you to get done?